RPT-Fitch Affirms Prevoir Vie & Prevoir Risques Divers' IFS at 'A'; Outlook Stable

 material change in the dividend policy.

-An upgrade of the ratings is unlikely in the near term, given the limited scale
+An upgrade of the ratings is unlikely in the near term, given the group's

 material growth in market share along with profitable financial performance and